kubernetes-retired/contrib/cluster-autoscaler/README.md

 # Deployment

 Cluster Autoscaler runs on the Kubernetes master node (at least in the default setup on GCE and GKE).
-It is possible to run customized Cluster Autoscaler inside of the cluster but then extra care needs to be taken to ensure that Cluster Autoscaler is up and running.
-User can put it into kube-system namespace (Cluster Autoscaler doesn't scale down node with non-manifest based kube-system pods running on them) and mark with `scheduler.alpha.kubernetes.io/critical-pod` annotation (so that the rescheduler, if enabled, will kill other pods to make space for it to run).
+It is possible to run a customized Cluster Autoscaler inside of the cluster but then extra care needs to be taken to ensure that Cluster Autoscaler is up and running.
+Users can put it into kube-system namespace (Cluster Autoscaler doesn't scale down nodes with non-manifest based kube-system pods running on them) and mark with `scheduler.alpha.kubernetes.io/critical-pod` annotation (so that the rescheduler, if enabled, will kill other pods to make space for it to run).